-NOTE: While the use of medical marijuana (cannabis) is allowed under Federal Law, the Human Services Program follows the Waubonsee policy for marijuana use.
+NOTE: While the recreational use of marijuana (cannabis) is allowed for adults under Illinois law and the use of medical marijuana (cannabis) is allowed under Federal Law, the Human Services Program follows the Waubonsee policy regarding the use of marijuana and cannabinoids.
 There is a zero tolerance for marijuana products on campus or participating in college-sponsored program.
 See the Waubonsee Community College Student Handbook for drug and cannabis policies.